vibeus/vibe-website/content/blog/the-best-ways-to-brainstorm-with-a-remote-group/index.md

 tags: ["meetings", "brainstorm", "remote"]
 draft: false
 isfeatured: false
-summary: Some remote workers might feel a little conscious to brainstorm during an actual meeting.Luckily, there's a variety of different ways you can brainstorm with your team.
+summary: Some remote workers might feel a little self conscious to brainstorm during an actual meeting.
+Luckily, there's a variety of different ways you can brainstorm with your team.
 Here are a few ideas.
 ---

-Some remote workers might feel a little conscious to brainstorm during an actual meeting.
+Some remote workers might feel a little self conscious to brainstorm during an actual meeting.
 And, there's a lot of reasons why.
 For one, they may feel like they're on display.
 It's often hard to think up ideas if you're worried about what your fellow remote workers think of your living space, especially during times like these.
 There's also a chance that the lag, or fear of talking over someone else, might discourage an employee from speaking up.

 Luckily, there's a variety of different ways you can brainstorm with your team.
 Here are a few ideas.